openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.md

 #### Connectivity

-The connectivity is extraordinarily good.
-With the exception of Huawei mobile phones, all current smartphones seem to work well.
-The reconnect rate in case of connection loss is phenomenal.
+The connectivity is good with most phones, with the exception of Huawei mobile phones.
 The connection can break off if the mobile phone is in the pocket opposite the sensor or if you are outdoors.
-When I am gardening, I use to wear my phone on the sensor side of my body.
+Wear your phone on the sensor side of your body.
 In rooms, where Bluetooth spreads over reflections, no problems should occur.
 If you have connectivity problems please test another phone.
 It may also help to set the sensor with the internal BT antenna pointing down.
 The slit on the applicator must be pointing down